kzk/unicorn-worker-killer/README.md

 The memory size check is done in every `check_cycle` requests.

 If `verbose` is set to true, then every memory size check will be shown in your logs.
 This logging is done at the `info` level.

+If `object_space_dump` is set to true, before killing a process for memory reason, memory object space is dumped to file.
+By default the file name is `/tmp/unicorn_worker_$PID.json` and can be changed in `Unicorn::WorkerKiller::Configuration` class.
+Dump file is generated through `ObjectSpace.dump_all` that is available from Ruby 2.1

 # Special Thanks